 While BareMinerals recommends using their Smoothing Foundation brush, most buffing/dense brushes will do.
 I’ve been using my oval foundation brush from Kicks, and it’s given me a true medium coverage.
 It’s not the best brush to use with this type of product though, I do see some of it soaking up in the brush.
 But it works and gives a nice medium finish.
 And if you have dry skin, this should be your preferred way of applying it.
 My favorite way is to use my hands, as the formula soaks up better into the skin and does not feel as sticky on the skin as when I apply it with a brush.

-When I got Dune I got a little disappointed to find out that it’s slightly lighter than the shade Desert 6.5!
+When I got Dune I got a little surprised to see that it was slightly lighter than the shade Desert 6.5!
 (Next-to-each-other-swatches from Annica Englund) And it wasn’t as warm/golden brown enough for my skin tone.
 But then I noticed that the shade oxidizes and converts to a more dark and warm tone after a couple of minutes, making it a great fit! *phew*

-So with all of that said, thanks to the sheer to medium coverage, the shades are pretty forgiving as I can practically get away wearing three shades from the collection: Desert, Dune and Spice; without looking too weird.
+So with all of that said… Thanks to the sheer to medium coverage, the shades are pretty forgiving.
+I can practically get away wearing three shades from the collection: Desert, Dune, and Spice; without looking too weird.
 And remember, this foundation does oxidize slightly, so definitely go for samples if you can!
 I tried taking pictures, but the shade matches my arm so well that you can barely see it.

 Look & Feel

 When it comes to the Complexion Rescue foundation, you either love it or it’s not the one for you.
 I’ve lately been loving dewy complexions like the rest of the world.
 As matte finishes make me look old and dull, but I do have to be careful with shine and shimmer which may accentuate the scars and other bumps.
 But I’ve almost gotten past that cautiousness tbh.